The Electoral College: Everything you need to know about it for 2020

 “Now it’s reality," said state Rep. David Leland, who’s leading an effort in Ohio to reform the presidential election system.

-For the past several weeks, the Dayton Daily News has been investigating how Ohio’s elections systems work.
+For the past several weeks, the Journal-News has been investigating how Ohio’s elections systems work.
 This story digs into what the Electoral College is and how it might come into play in this election cycle.

 When you cast your ballot for Joe Biden or Donald Trump, you’re actually voting for a slate of electors to represent Ohio’s interest in the Electoral College.

-Ohio Republicans nominate a slate packed with party faithful, such as Rob Scott of Kettering, a former Montgomery County GOP chairman.
-Likewise, Ohio Democrats' electors slate is loaded with party faithful, such as Montgomery County Democratic Party Chairman Mark Owens.
+Ohio Republicans nominate a slate packed with party faithful.
+Likewise, Ohio Democrats' electors slate is loaded with party faithful.

 If Biden wins the popular vote in Ohio, Owens and Democrats cast ballots in the Electoral College.
 If Trump wins, it’ll be Scott and his fellow Republicans.
 State law mandates that they vote for their party nominee, though there is no penalty for being “faithless electors.”